JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/jump_to_error/index.md

 `embed:tutorials/visual_pytest/jump_to_error/test_player.py`

-This fails:

-TODO Add screenshot of test failures.

 We first need to ensure, in `test_construction`, that we have an empty list for `player.guardians`.
 Then, in the new test `test_add_guardian`, we make both a player *and* a guardian, add the guardian to the player, and test the result.
 This means we also import `Guardian` in this test.

-Our second two tests fail, obviously:
+Both tests fail:

 - We don't yet have `guardians` as a field on our `Player` dataclass

 - We don't have a method `add_guardians`.

+TODO Add screenshot of test failures.

-Let's fix this in a new `player.py`:
+Let's fix this by implementing the feature in `player.py`:

 `embed:tutorials/visual_pytest/jump_to_error/player02.py`